aodhanlutetiae/dj/excel.md

 - https://data.gov.uk/dataset/682843a8-168c-4056-b6fe-741161a39f60/single-use-plastic-carrier-bags-charge-data-for-england

-You can drag the tabs left and right to reorganise them
+You can drag the tabs left and right to reorder them

 <br />
 ---
 **THE DATA**

-At this point we have imported the CSV file to a spreadsheet, we have named the sheet and we have duplicated it so that we have a copy of our data if we need it
+At this point we have imported the CSV file to a spreadsheet, we have named the sheet and we have duplicated it so that we have a copy of our initial data if we need it later

-We've also added the source for the data so that if we come back to work on this in six months we'll know where the data came from
+We've also added the source for the data so if we come back to work on this in six months we'll know where the data came from

 Our data has four columns: